CSC-480-F2023/group-project-rpg-dev-squad/Analysis Requirements.md

 Scenario: Speak with in game characters\
-Given I have walked up to a character when I press the interact button then I can speak with a character and receive information
+Given I have walked up to a character when I press the interact button then I can speak with a character and receive information\
+Contraint: Player can only choose two predetermined dialogue options

 **<ins>Persona</ins>:** Peter Fryday\
 As a software debugger